AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/extending/rich-text-editor.md

 >[!NOTE]
 >
->Das Plug-in für den Vollbildmodus wird im Dialogfeldmodus nicht unterstützt.
-Use of the `dialogFullScreen` setting to configure the toolbar for full screen mode.
+>Das Vollbild-Plug-in wird im Dialogmodus nicht unterstützt.
+Use of the `dialogFullScreen` setting to configure the toolbar for full-screen mode.

 ## Grundlegendes zu den Konfigurationspfaden und -speicherorten {#understand-the-configuration-paths-and-locations}